wendyhoy/codechampz/README.md

-# CodeChampz
+# CodeZen

 A Rails application to test your coding skillz!
-To run the app, start the server with 'rails s' and go to http://localhost:3000/.
+Check it out on Heroku: https://codezzen.herokuapp.com/.
+Or to run the app, start the server with 'rails s' and go to http://localhost:3000/.

 ## Technologies Used